diogonunes92/MilkyWay-Express/README.md

 It was developed using some JAVA design patterns, such MVC, Factory, and Observers.

-Developed by Diogo Nunes, and Marco Barbosa
+Developed by Diogo Nunes, and Marco Barbosa, from ISEC faculty, 2014/1015, Coimbra.